ShotokuTech/KMS_Tips/README.md

 Check the results with this command.
 Slmgr /dli

-Remove the forced KMS server entry.
+Remove the forced Key Management Service server entry.
 Slmgr /ckms

 Turn host caching back on with this command.